ska-telescope/ska-sdp-data-product-dashboard/docs/src/overview.rst

   Builds the app for production to the `build` folder.
 The build is minified and any JSX is transpiled to JavaScript.
 Your app is ready to be deployed!

-Running the application inside a containder
+Running the application inside a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run the application using docker, build the docker file in the root directory and run the container exposing port 3300.
+To run the application using docker, build the docker file in the root directory and run the container exposing port 8100.

 ```
- docker build -t react-docker . docker run -p 3300:3300 react-docker
+ docker build -t react-docker . docker run -p 8100:8100 react-docker
 ```

-The project will then be accessiable at the url http://localhost:3300/
+The project will then be accessible at the url http://localhost:8100/